akeimach/vim_init/README.md

 # GitHub Streak

-Here is the repo where I created the ultimate image:
+Here is the repo where I created the most beautiful image on GitHub:

 ![Most beautiful thing on GitHub](./git-streak.png)